 Bridgerton Season 2: when will it be released?

-If Production Weekly is right and production is scheduled to begin March 2021 then we can expect a second season in early 2022.
+With production scheduled to begin this spring, we can expect a second season in early 2022.
 Though this could potentially be affected by coronavirus restrictions.

 All but one scene of season one filming was wrapped by February of 2020, so the show didn't have to tackle those spectacular ball scenes and hundreds of cast and crew under social distancing restrictions.
 It could disrupt and delay season two.